lmitchell4/farm-finder/README.md

 ## Overview

-The site was built with [Python 2.7.6](https://www.python.org/downloads/), the [Flask](http://flask.pocoo.org/) web development framework.
+The site was built with [Python 2.7.6](https://www.python.org/downloads/) and the [Flask](http://flask.pocoo.org/) web development framework.

 The repo includes a Vagrant Virtual Machine (VM) that can be used to run the